department-of-veterans-affairs/vets-design-system-documentation/src/_components/table.md

 ## Accessibility considerations

+- Tables should be used to display tabular data, which is structured data made up of rows and columns.
+A table allows the information to be easily interpreted by visually associating row and column headers.
+- _Do not_ use tables for layout purposes.
+Tables should only be used for data that has inherent relationships, not for design purposes.
-<a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/table/#accessibility-accordion">Refer to the U.S. Web Design System for accessibility guidance</a>
+- <a href="https://designsystem.digital.gov/components/table/#accessibility-accordion">Refer to the U.S. Web Design System for additional accessibility guidance</a>.